Perfect fifth interval

 Descending perfect fifth intervals

-A list with descending perfect fifth intervals:
+A list of descending perfect fifth intervals:

 Below is an example with descending fifth intervals in pairs: